abbychau/multiqueue2/Readme.md

 to transform the idea of 'which stream is behind' into something actionable by a program.

 #### Is it possible to select from a set of MultiQueues?
 No, it is not currently.
-Since performance is a key feature of the queue, I wouldn't want to make amends to allow select if they would negatively affect performance.
+All items in the queue are not shared so to have a good performance.

 #### What happens if consumers of one stream fall behind?
 The queue won't overwrite a datapoint until all streams have advanced past it,